Xinyuan-LilyGO/LilyGo-LoRa-Series/lib/RadioLib/README.md

 RadioLib allows its users to integrate all sorts of different wireless communication modules, protocols and even digital modes into a single consistent system.
 Want to add a Bluetooth interface to your LoRa network?
 Sure thing!
 Do you just want to go really old-school and play around with radio teletype, slow-scan TV, or even Hellschreiber using nothing but a cheap radio module?
 Why not!

+RadioLib natively supports Arduino, but can run in non-Arduino environments as well!
+See [this Wiki page](https://github.com/jgromes/RadioLib/wiki/Porting-to-non-Arduino-Platforms) and [examples/NonArduino](https://github.com/jgromes/RadioLib/tree/master/examples/NonArduino).

 RadioLib was originally created as a driver for [__RadioShield__](https://github.com/jgromes/RadioShield), but it can be used to control as many different wireless modules as you like - or at least as many as your microcontroller can handle!